-- Overall, we rate Deutschland.de Right-Center biased based on story selection that favors the center-right government.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency in ownership as well as the promotion of pro-German soft propaganda.
+- Overall, we rate Deutschland.de as right-center biased based on story selection that favors the center-right government.
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency in ownership and promoting pro-German soft propaganda.

 Factual Reporting: MOSTLY FACTUAL

 Press Freedom Rating: MOSTLY FREE

 According to their about page, “The Germany portal “deutschland.de” is a service provided by “FAZIT Communication” in cooperation with the Federal Foreign Office in Berlin.”
 A domain search reveals that the domain was created in 2000.
 Deutschland.de focuses on news, politics, life, education, business, culture, and the environment.
 Currently, its director is Hannes Ludwig, and Janet Schayan is the editor-in-chief.
 For a complete staff list, please see here.

 Deutschland.de is published by FAZIT Communication, the content agency and a subsidiary of F.A.Z.-Group (Frankfurt-based media company).
 FAZ group is owned by FAZIT-Stiftung (FAZIT Foundation) and the current Chairman is the former managing director of Der Spiegel, Karl Dietrich Seikel.
 FAZIT-Stiftung (FAZIT Foundation) is the major shareholder of Germany’s conservative newspaper, The F.A.Z.

 The Federal Foreign Office of Germany is also mentioned as “in cooperation” with Fazit; however, it is unclear how the Foreign Ministry of Germany is cooperating with Fazit Communication.
 In summary, the financing of Deutschland.de is not transparent.